mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ## Create a contract

 When you hire a writer, you need a contract to eliminate any ambiguity about the relationship.
-Can the writer resell the content they give you to other sites or do you have full rights to their work?
-To eliminate misunderstandings or legal disputes later on, create a contract that defines the tems of the work.
+Can the writer resell their content to other sites or do you have full rights to their work?
+A clear contract minimizes misunderstandings and legal disputes later on.

-This is easier than it sounds, as there are freelance writing contracts available online for free.
-I used [this template](https://www.docracy.com/0vc0u7keb75/work-for-hire-freelance-writing-master-agreement) with some modifications and then used [Docracy](https://www.docracy.com) to send the contract to my writers and collect their e-signatures.
+Creating a contract is easier than it sounds.
+There are plenty of free, example contracts online for freelance writing.
+Obviously, the best contract is one that your lawyer creates for you, but if you can't afford that, a contract from an online template is infinitely better than no contract at all.
+I used [this template](https://www.docracy.com/0vc0u7keb75/work-for-hire-freelance-writing-master-agreement) with some modifications and then used [Docracy](https://www.docracy.com) to collect e-signatures from my writers.

 **Sidenote**: I find the Docracy interface buggy and unintuitive.
 I only mention it because it's the service I used, but if you find a better service, choose that (and tell me about it).
 {: .notice--info}